 Not having account passwords isn’t a major problem if the username (usually an email address) for the online accounts is the former employee’s business email address.

-1. Ask your email system administrator to reset the password for the email account and let you know what the new password is.
+1. Ask your email system administrator to reset the password for the email account and send you the new password.

 2. Request a password reset from the online vendor.